Mutant Action: Plot

-His subterfuge leads to the deaths of all the crewmen/henchmen of the gang seemingly accidentally each time a member was murdered by Ramón himself, while killing the last one of the terrorists - Juan (Juan Viadas), who has a Siamese twin Álex (Álex Angulo), he is discovered and a fierce fight starts culminating in the destruction of the guidance system of the ship.
+Ramón is discovered while killing the last one of the terrorists, Juan (Juan Viadas), who has a Siamese twin, Álex (Álex Angulo), and a fierce fight starts, culminating in the destruction of the guidance system of the ship.
 The ship crashlands on Axturiax, a brutal and forgotten mining planet inhabited by male miners who are sex-starved because all the women had died.
-Ramón and Patricia, who has developed Stockholm syndrome, are captured by miners but manage to escape, but not before the miners attempt to gang-rape her, Álex survives the crash too and after he befriends an old and blind miner, he decides to pursue Ramón to avenge his brother and to rescue Patricia.
+Ramón and Patricia, who has developed Stockholm syndrome, are captured by miners but manage to escape, but not before the miners attempt to gang-rape her. Álex survives the crash and, after befriending an old and blind miner, decides to pursue Ramón to avenge his brother and to rescue Patricia.
 He has to drag the attached body of his dead brother Juan around with him for the rest of the film.
 A planned ransom drop trick by Orujo turns into mayhem, when a portable nuclear device is activated by lord Orujo to wipe clean the whole area.
-The event is compounded by live TV coverage for the ransom negotiations when Álex arrives and kills Lord Orujo with a headshot, initiating a dogfight inside the bar that goes to its climax when the police forces join the show and Ramón decides to sacrifice himself to allow Patricia escape and survive the bar fight with the police forces outside.
+The event is compounded by live TV coverage for the ransom negotiations when Álex arrives and kills Lord Orujo with a headshot, initiating a firefight inside the bar that goes to its climax when the police forces join the show and Ramón decides to sacrifice himself to allow Patricia escape and survive the bar fight with the police forces outside.
 Greeting Patricia with a French kiss and Álex by telling him he is still useless, he uses Lord Orujo's mini nuke to evaporate the police army outside while the bar trembles and crumbles due to the shockwave.

-When the nuclear blast is over Álex finally gets rid of his Siamese twin's body and finds Patricia hidden under a metal cage that saved her from the blast.
+When the nuclear blast is over, Álex finally gets rid of his Siamese twin's body and finds Patricia hidden under a metal cage that saved her from the blast.
 They hold each other and then ready a machine gun and get outside the destroyed bar.